rbbrdckybk/civitai-companion/README.md

  * Batch extracts prompts and all associated metadata (dimensions, model, sampler, steps, scale, etc) from images downloaded from civitai.com.
  * Automatically batch downloads necessary resources (models, LoRAs, embeddings) required to generate downloaded images.
 You may select the type(s) of resources that you want downloaded, a maximum file size for downloads, and blacklist resources that you never want downloaded.
- * Outputs all prompt information into user-specified format driven by simple template system (includes sample template for [Dream Factory](https://github.com/rbbrdckybk/dream-factory)).
+ * Outputs all extracted prompt information and associated metadata into user-specified format driven by simple template system (includes sample template for [Dream Factory](https://github.com/rbbrdckybk/dream-factory)).
  * LoRA references embedded in prompts that have user-specified paths are automatically modified to match your path structure.
  * LoRAs that are referenced in the 'resources' section of Civitai's prompt metadata but aren't embedded in the actual prompt are automatically added.
  * Optional specification of min/max values for certain prompt metadata values (e.g.: you may set max steps to 60, values over this will be set to 60).